Sign up now for a

 A writer is conflicted over whether prompts suppress creativity.

-“I have to write a story with a choice of three different prompts for class, and I don’t like any of them.
+“I have to write a story with a choice of three different prompts, and I don’t like any of them.
 In fact, I don’t like prompts at all.
 I think they limit creativity.
 What I want to do is write a story about how prompts are wrong, but I'd get graded poorly.
 So, I was sitting under this tree waiting for an idea, until I apparently went insane, and now am talking to Bambi.”

 It was my turn to giggle.
 “At twenty-six-years-old, I am hardly a child,” I said.
 “My days of hopscotch and magical forests have long gone.”